carolwu65/ai.taiwan/_news/2018-08-15-taipei-to-host-global-entrepreneurs-conference-exploring-use-of-ai-iot-for-social-good.md

 “I personally provide (open) office hours at the social innovation lab every Wednesday, from 10AM to 10PM.
 Anyone who is interested in social innovation is welcomed to have a discussion with me,” Tang said.

+Tang, the 37-year-old software- programmer-turned-public servant, said that she has been in the startup community since the age of 15.

+“Being an entrepreneur at heart, I’m glad to see the Global Entrepreneurship Congress Plus Taipei providing a great opportunity to exchange ideas and pitches from different teams, and to have stimulating conversations,” she said.

+“I look forward to seeing more entrepreneurs devote more time to the challenges and the problems at stake, namely how to turn your idea into a scalable business, and overcome those challenges every entrepreneur must face,” Tang said.

+The conference will host a series of events for global entrepreneurs from September 26 to 29 at the Taipei International Convention Center in Taipei.

 Date：2018-08-14
 <br/>
 Source：Entrepreneurs 27